 Eric Gyamfi (Ghanaian)

-Eric is an exceptional photographer who lives and works in Ghana.
-He uses monochrome photography to tell various stories which are often defined by themes relating to culture, tradition, religion, sexuality and gender.
-At the heart of Eric’s work lies ethics and philosophies of different sorts.
-He is so connected to his work that he sometimes uses himself as his own muse and subject for several projects.
+Eric lives and works in Ghana.
+He uses monochrome photography to tell stories often defined by themes relating to culture, tradition, religion, sexuality and gender.
+At the heart of Eric’s work lies questions of ethics and interrogations of internal conflicts.
+Heavily invested in the philosophies that underpin his work, Eric occasionally uses himself as his own muse.

-From Eric’s work, we can tell that he seems very attentive to social and psychological issues.
-He is a photographer who teaches us to think not only about the human condition, but also about the significance of human relationships, especially those centred on (mutual) understanding.
-It can be argued that it is only through mutual recognition that most human relationships can flourish.
-To sum up, Eric’s photography seems to urge us to recognise the self as well as the other.
+From Eric’s work, we can tell that he is attentive to sociological and psychological issues.
+He is a photographer who teaches us to think not only about the human condition, but also about the significance of human relationships however complex they may be.
+It seems fair to say that it is only through mutual recognition that most human relationships flourish.
+To sum up, Eric’s photography urges us to fully recognise the Self as well as the ‘Other’.